-Normally, the high coolant temperature indicator will only light momentarily when you turn the ignition ON (|).
-Occasionally, it may flicker at or near idling speed.
+Normally, the high coolant temperature indicator will only light momentarily when you turn the ignition to ON (1).

 High coolant temperature may be caused by restriction of air flow to the radiator (such as mud caked on the radiator), extended idling, an oil leak, a coolant leak, a low oil level, a low coolant level, or extended operation under adverse conditions.